HR digital survey

 Return On Investment

-The survey highlights organisation culture and resistance to change as the biggest obstacles to digital transformation (55%), closely followed by budget restrictions (51%).
-Interviewees also highlighted the impact of not having enough people with digital skills who are able to support digital transformation and maintain systems once they are in place.
+The survey highlights organizational culture and resistance to change as the biggest obstacles to digital transformation (55%).
+Additionally, budget restrictions closely follow at 51%.
+Interviewees also noted the impact of not having enough people with digital skills.
+These individuals are essential to support digital transformation and maintain systems once they are in place.

-Clearly this puts an onus on HRMS providers to ensure that their products are supporting HR needs for efficiency, effectiveness and innovation, but also to appreciate the need for appropriate pricing models and low maintenance platforms.
+Clearly, this situation puts an onus on HRMS providers.
+They must ensure their products support HR needs for efficiency, effectiveness, and innovation.
+At the same time, it is important to appreciate the need for appropriate pricing models and low-maintenance platforms.

 What This Means For You